Grolsch Brewery: The brewery

-Though built as a secondary facility, the Enschede brewery over the years became the main producer of Grolsch.
+Though built as a secondary facility, over the years, the Enschede brewery became the main producer of Grolsch.
 This brewery was heavily damaged during a fireworks explosion on 13 May 2000.
-The brewery in Groenlo has closed and a new brewery in Boekelo, near Enschede (replacing both the Groenlo and the old Enschede affiliate) was opened in 2004.
+The brewery in Groenlo has closed. a new brewery in Boekelo, near Enschede (replacing both the Groenlo and the old Enschede affiliate) opened in 2004.

 To underline their ties with Enschede and the whole region Grolsch signed a deal with professional football club FC Twente to sponsor their stadium starting the 2008–2009 season.
 The stadium is named De Grolsch Veste (Grolsch Fortress), a reference to the history of fortified city Grol, the hometown of Grolsch.

 Price fixing conviction

 On 18 April 2007, the European Commission imposed fines on Heineken International of €219.3m, Grolsch of €31.65m and Bavaria of €22.85m for operating a price-fixing cartel in the Netherlands, totalling €273.7m.
-InBev, (formerly Interbrew), escaped without a penalty because it provided "decisive information" about the cartel which operated between 1996 and 1999 with others in the EU market.
+InBev (formerly Interbrew) escaped without a penalty because it provided "decisive information" about the cartel which operated between 1996 and 1999 with others in the EU market.
 The brewers controlled 95% of the Dutch market, with Heineken claiming a half and the three others 15% each.

 Former EU Competition Commissioner Neelie Kroes said, at the time, that she was "very disappointed" that the collusion took place at the very highest (boardroom) level.
-She added, Heineken, Grolsch, Bavaria and InBev tried to cover their tracks by using code names and abbreviations for secret meetings to carve up the market for beer sold to supermarkets, hotels, restaurants and cafes.
+She added that Heineken, Grolsch, Bavaria and InBev tried to cover their tracks by using code names and abbreviations for secret meetings to carve up the market for beer sold to supermarkets, hotels, restaurants and cafes.
 The price fixing extended to cheaper own-brand labels and rebates for bars.